Certificates of Citizenship

 To apply for a Certificate of Citizenship, you will need to fill out and submit Form N-600, Application for Certificate of Citizenship with the U.S. Embassy or Consulate (USCIS).
 The N-600 application can assist U.S. citizens in receiving their proof of citizenship.
 If you were born in the United States, you will not need to apply to USCIS for evidence of citizenship – your birth certificate issued at birth is your proof.

 Our attorneys have over seven decades of combined experience in U.S. immigration law.
-We’ve helped guide numerous clients through the process of obtaining Certificates of Citizenship in the U.S. Contact the legal team at Scott D. Pollock & Associates, P.C. today.
+We’ve helped guide numerous clients through the process of obtaining Certificates of Citizenship in the U.S. Contact a citizenship lawyer at Scott D. Pollock & Associates, P.C. today.
 Contact a member of our team today at 312.444.1940.